“Because my boss was a short-sighted sociopath!” might need a little work.

 Slightly more complicated: You left your last job

-If this is your situation, explain your reasons clearly.
+If this is your situation, explain your reason for leaving clearly.
 Here's what it might sound like:

 Focus on what you have accomplished while in your last position, as well as your goals for the next position.
 If you've been in-between jobs for a few months, be prepared to demonstrate how you've used that time productively by pursuing professional training, networking, volunteering, etc.